Shine16/engineers.sg_notes/README.md

 ### OBS Modes

 There are several capture modes in OBS.
-If in doubt, just use modes PIP1 for the bulk of presentation and PIP3 for the Q&A.
+If in doubt, just use modes PIP1 for the bulk of presentation and PIP3 for the Q&A.<br/>

-PIP1 - usual 16:9 powerpoint slides
+PIP1 - usual 16:9 powerpoint slides<br/>
-PIP2 - if slides have larger fonts, we can increase the size video capture for presenter PIP3 - usually for Q&A
+PIP2 - if slides have larger fonts, we can increase the size video capture for presenter<br/>
+PIP3 - usually for Q&A<br/>

-PIP 4x3 - Tf presenter uses 4:3 sized slides, there would be two black blocks in capture.
-This mode is to resize the presentation capture to remove the two black blocks!
+PIP 4x3 - if presenter uses 4:3 sized slides, there would be two black blocks in capture.
+This mode is to resize the presentation capture to remove the two black blocks!<br/>
-PIP 4x3 large , for 4:3 slides, Q&A time
+PIP 4x3 large , for 4:3 slides, Q&A time<br/>
-Screen w video - for code demos and more focus on screen, presenter capture will be smaller Screen only - for full screen code demo
+Screen w video - for code demos and more focus on screen, presenter capture will be smaller.<br/>
+Screen only - for full screen code demo<br/>
-Video only - for Q&A
+Video only - for Q&A<br/>

-Follow me slide - to end the video
+Follow me slide - to end the video<br/>
-Black - another way to end the video
+Black - another way to end the video<br/>

-Side by side - special case if presenter is perfectly still
+Side by side - special case if presenter is perfectly still.<br/>

 ### Using OBS
-These buttons can be found on the lower right of the screen Start Recording - to start recording
+These buttons can be found on the lower right of the screen.<br/>
+Start Recording - to start recording<br/>
-Stop Recording - to stop recording
+Stop Recording - to stop recording<br/>
 Studio mode - to preview capture modes before transitioning them to record.
-Do not use when starting out!
+Do not use when starting out!<br/>

 ## Recording Procedure